b-k/cat_notes/Readme.md

-I'm an economist/statistician/game theorist, but I'm not a non-mathematician.
+I'm an economist/statistician/game theorist, but I'm not a mathematician.
 I wanted to learn Category Theory, but being that I'm not in an academic setting and this isn't something economists usually do, I was on my own with the textbooks.